 Your email should not sound like a sales pitch but rather like a normal conversation.
 Your words can fall flat if you use too many “I” statements in your message.
 Your customers have little time to shift their focus elsewhere.
 So don’t waste your time prancing around.
 They don’t mind who you are, but you can help solve their problems.
 Instead, tailor your email to your customer’s interests.

-We hope the three simple tips discussed above will help you cut through the noise of today’s modern email inbox and stand out in a sea of “marketing” and “advertising” emails.
+We hope the three tips discussed above will help you cut through the noise of today’s modern email inbox and stand out in a sea of “marketing” and “advertising” emails.
 When you add these simple tactics to your automation tool or sales platform, your email marketing becomes even more impactful and results in higher conversion rates!
 You must continuously test and iterate your content and personalization variables to optimize your open rates and responses.